Do You Have Questions About Child Support?

 - Child support modifications: If one of the parents or a child has experienced a significant change in circumstances, there are opportunities to modify child support payments even after the final divorce order.
 Requests must reflect at least a 15 percent increase or decrease in payments, and sufficient evidence must be presented to prove the change in financial need or ability to pay.

-When you face a difficult family law matter, the team at Medina, Mitchell, & Smith Law PC will provide strong legal advocacy and compassionate representation.
+When you face a difficult family law matter, the team at Medina Family Law Associates will provide strong legal advocacy and compassionate representation.
 Contact our Maricopa County child support attorney by email or by phone at 480-535-9818 to discuss your rights and options.
 We are ready to help.